Toggle: English / Spanish

 Chronic ear infections are common.
 Other upper respiratory symptoms include nose bleeds, pain, and sores around the opening of the nose.

 Loss of appetite and weight loss are common.
-Skin changes are also common, but there is no one typical lesion associated with the disease.
+Skin changes are also common, but can take several forms.

 There may be symptoms of kidney disease.
 The urine may be bloody.

-Eye problems develop in many people with Wegener's granulomatosis.
+Eye problems develop in many people with GPA.
 The eye problems range from mild conjunctivitis to severe swelling of the eye.

 - Chest pain